 All ISU juniors and seniors in the Colleges of Engineering and Business have paid differential tuition for several years.
 ISU juniors and seniors in a variety of majors in the College of Agriculture and Life Sciences and the College of Design also pay differential tuition.
 See the Registrar’s page for details on all ISU tuition rates.

 How will LAS invest revenues from differential tuition?

 Differential tuition will be a resource used to sustain or improve the learning experience for students in the majors where differential tuition is charged.
 The resources will be invested by the college and the programs with input from their student advisory councils.
 Examples of the goals LAS may pursue through these investments include:

 - Maintaining or improving student-centered facilities and technology

 What is the college doing to ease the financial burden on its students?

 The LAS College and its departments awarded $1.2 million in scholarships to its students in fiscal year 2016.
 LAS is continuing to raise additional private funds from alumni and friends to support scholarships for students.
 LAS also encourages students to work with staff in the Student Loan Education Office who help students understand budgeting and responsible borrowing.

 How do I appeal a differential tuition charge?

-If a student does not feel he/she has been appropriately charged differential tuition, the student has the right to appeal the tuition charge, utilizing an appeals form.
+If a student feels they were innappropriately charged differential tuition, the student has the right to appeal the tuition charge, using an appeals form.
 Submit the appeals form following the instructions on the form.
 The deadline for consideration of tuition appeals is 5 p.m. on the tenth day of classes.
 The academic advising committee will review each individual appeal submission, and render a recommendation.
 Notification of the decision will be sent to the student’s university email account within two weeks of the submission deadline.

 If you have further questions please contact: Amy Slagell, Associate Dean, College of Liberal Arts and Sciences.